In This Article

-Many people enjoy collecting things that are meaningful to them, whether its stamps, coins, dolls, or Blue Willow china.
+Many people enjoy collecting things that are meaningful to them, whether it’s stamps, coins, dolls, or Blue Willow china.
 Collecting can be a fun and rewarding hobby that brings joy and connection to our lives.
-But for some people, collecting can become excessive and lead to hoarding, which can be damaging to their physical and mental health.
-Learn how to tell whether or not you or a loved one has taken collecting one step too far.
+But for some people, collecting can become excessive and lead to hoarding, thereby damaging their physical and mental health.
+Learn how to tell the difference between collecting and hoarding—as well as how to get help if you need it.

 It can be hard to tell the difference between collecting and hoarding, especially if you are someone who enjoys collecting things.
 Here are some key differences between the two:

 Collecting is driven by a sense of purpose and enjoyment.
 Collectors are typically focused on a specific type of item and have a clear goal in mind for their collection.

 Hoarding is often motivated by a need to acquire and hold on to things.
 Hoarders may acquire a wide range of items without a clear purpose or plan.